-Policy No. 3357:15-15-06 Revision: 02/23/2015 Page 1 of 3 Revision: 06/03/2019
+Policy No. 3357:15-15-06 Page 1 of 3 Effective:10/15/2009 Revision: 02/23/2015 Revision: 06/03/2019 Revision: 06/03/2024

-It is the policy of Stark State College that openness leads to a better informed citizenry, which leads to better government and better public policy.
-It is the policy of Stark State College to strictly adhere to the state's Public Records Act.
+Stark State College holds that openness leads to a better-informed citizenry, which leads to better government and better public policy.
+It is the policy of Stark State College to strictly adhere to the state of Ohio's Public Records Act.
 All exemptions to openness are to be construed in their narrowest sense, and any denial of public records in response to a valid request must be accompanied by an explanation, including legal authority, as outlined in the Ohio Revised Code.
 If the request is in writing, the explanation must also be in writing.

-- (A) Public Records - (1) Stark State College, in accordance with the Ohio Revised Code, defines records as including the following: Any document-paper, electronic (including, but not limited to, e-mail), or other format-that is created or received by, or comes under the jurisdiction of a public office that documents the organization, functions, policies, decisions, procedures, operations, or other activities of the office.
+(A) Public Records

+- (1) Stark State College, in accordance with the Ohio Revised Code, defines records as including the following: Any document-paper, electronic (including, but not limited to, e-mail, texts, and other forms of messaging), or other format-that is created or received by, or comes under the jurisdiction of a public office that documents the organization, functions, policies, decisions, procedures, operations, or other activities of the office.
 All records of Stark State College are public unless they are specifically exempt from disclosure under the Ohio Revised Code. - (2) It is the policy of Stark State College that, as required by Ohio law, records will be organized and maintained so that they are readily available for inspection and copying (see page 3 for the e-mail record policy).
 Record retention schedules are to be updated regularly and posted prominently. - (B) Record Requests: Each request for public records should be evaluated for a response using the following guidelines: - (1) Although no specific language is required to make a request, the requester must at least identify the records requested with sufficient clarity to allow the public office to identify, retrieve, and review the records.
-If it is not clear what records are being sought, the records custodian must contact the requester for clarification and should assist the requestor in revising the request by informing the requestor of the manner in which the office keeps its records. - (2) The requester does not have to put a records request in writing and does not have to provide his or her identity or the intended use of the requested public record.
+If it is not clear what records are being sought, the records custodian must contact the requester for clarification and should assist the requestor in revising the request by informing the requestor of the manner in which the office keeps its records. - (2) The requester does not have to put a records request in writing and does not have to provide their identity or the intended use of the requested public record.
 It is this office's general policy that this information not be requested.